 Of course, while it pays to focus on your studies, making time for extracurricular activities can also enrich your learning and growth.

 There’s a range of awards and prizes for things like community involvement, leadership activities, and athletics.
 These awards are offered by non-academic units at UBC, like the Centre for Student Involvement & Careers.

-- The Nestor Korchinsky Student Leadership Award considers a student’s contribution towards community building, both on and off-campus.
+- The Nestor Korchinsky Student Leadership Award considers a student’s contribution towards community building.

-- The International Community Achievement Award rewards international students who show leadership in a variety of areas, such as community service, promotion of diversity, or artistic or athletic pursuits—a broad range.
+- The International Community Achievement Award rewards international students who show leadership in a variety of areas, such as community service, promotion of diversity, or artistic or athletic pursuits.

-Pro tip: If you work or volunteer on campus, keep in touch with any UBC staff you work with, and build a rapport with professors early on.
+Pro tip: If you work or volunteer for UBC, keep in touch with any UBC staff you work with, and build a rapport with professors early on.
 Faculty can recommend you for awards—but they can’t do so if they don’t know you!